cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 </figure>

-### &'static str: commit resources to a specific task ahead of time
+### &'static str: point a finger at moulds you've committed to

 Check you out.
 You're smart.
 You've done some market research about dogs, so you know ahead of time that you'll get lots of requests for "Max", "Charlie", and "Rolo" nameplates.
 For these names, it would make sense to get a stack of steel moulds made up ahead of time.